eviltester/thingifier/challenger/src/main/resources/content/tools/clients.md

 ### Online Clients

+Online clients are useful to get started quickly.
+One issue with Online clients is that they may experience [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues with some requests (e.g. `OPTIONS` is particularly problematic)

+But they are very useful to experiment with an API quickly.

 - [Hoppscotch](https://hoppscotch.io)
   - A well implemented browser based client.
 Import Postman and Swagger (Open API) collections.
 - [RestTestTest](https://resttesttest.com/)